GrandMasterJedi/PID-VehicleController/README.md

+[image1]: ./img/straight.png "im1"
+[image2]: ./img/curve.png "im2"

 # Demo of PID (Proportional Integral Derivative) Controller for Vehicle Steering

 Within a simulated environment a vehicle drives autonomously a virtual circuit.
-The vehicle tries to stay in the center of the circuit lane as the PIC controller, implemented in c++, controls the steering angle of the vehicle.
+The vehicle tries to stay in the center of the circuit lane as the PID controller, implemented in c++, controls the steering angle of the vehicle.

 This project is my solution to term 2, assignment 4 of the Udacity Self-Driving Car Engineer Nanodegree Program

 ## Data Flow
-* The simulator takes data from the PID and provides cross-trach error (CTE), previous trottle and yaw.
+* The simulator takes data from the PID and provides cross-trach error (CTE), previous throttle and yaw.
 * The PID submit a new steering angle and adjust throttle value (speed) to the simulator

 ## Output
+The vehicle run in the simulated circuit.
+The examples below show the vehicle running in a straight circuit segment, whith a speed exceeding 30mph and the vehicle behavior in a tight curvature.
+![alt text][image1]
+![alt text][image2]

 ---